chromelyapps/Chromely.Legacy/README.md

 <p align="center"><img src="https://github.com/chromelyapps/Chromely/blob/master/nugets/chromely.ico?raw=true" /></p>
 <h1 align="center">Chromely</h1>

+This is legacy Chromely and not actively supported.
+For active cross-platform Chromely see - [.NET Core 3/MacOS supported Chromely](https://github.com/chromelyapps/Chromely).
+---

 Chromely is a lightweight alternative to <a href="https://github.com/ElectronNET/Electron.NET">Electron.NET</a>, <a href="https://github.com/electron/electron">Electron</a> for .NET/.NET Core developers.

 Chromely is a .NET/.NET Core HTML5 Chromium desktop framework.
 It is focused on building apps based on [Xilium.CefGlue](https://bitbucket.org/xilium/xilium.cefglue/wiki/Home), [CefSharp](https://github.com/cefsharp/CefSharp) implementations of  embedded Chromium ([CEF](https://bitbucket.org/chromiumembedded/cef)) **without WinForms or WPF**.
 Chromely uses Windows and Linux native GUI API as "thin" chromium hosts.
 It can be extended to use WinForms or WPF.